Elaboration of Facial Map

 - The jaw muscles - the masseter, temporalis, and others.
 You don't have to be concerned about these because they get enough exercise when you chew food.

-The five exercises that follow will give you a natural, noninvasive program for rebuilding and maintaining tone in all the facial muscle groups.
+The six exercises that follow will give you a natural, noninvasive program for rebuilding and maintaining tone in all the facial muscle groups.

 The facial muscles on each side of the lower face converge and interlace to form a compact mass called the modiolus (mo-dí-o-lus).
 The muscles radiate from this round fibro-muscular mass like the spokes in a wheel.